TeamStatus/standalone/README.md

 ## Installing on Ubuntu

-You should be able to install everything else (mongodb, nginx, etc.) using `apt-get`
+You should be able to install everything else (mongodb, nginx, etc.) using `apt-get`.
+If you're using Ubuntu 12.x LTS see instructions in the section bellow.

 `sudo apt-get install mongodb nginx python-pip`